mrniceguy127/mrniceguy127/README.md

 ## How I pick licenses
 - GPL v3: As many of my side projects and other open source works as possible.
 GPL is extremely valuable for learning and cooperation (including my own).
 - Others/multi-license: When things aren't black or white.
 Especially when working with other people where goals, motivation, and opinions may differ.
 However, I always require an attribution clause.
+Though some projects prior to 2022 use MIT.